Zuzanna Pajorska

 traditional banks or mobile banking apps

 New technological developments are redefining our approach to finance.
 The role of banking is changing with the emergence of new technologies.
-This, in turn, is also affecting how companies or finance departments function daily.
+This, in turn, is also affecting how companies, financial institutions, or finance departments function daily.
 The concepts of AI transformation, blockchain, NFT, AR, and VR are becoming integral to conversations about the sector’s future.
 What’s next?
-What direction will the industry take?
-Here are 7 key trends in finance and e-banking for 2023.
+What direction will the entire banking industry take?
+Here are 10 key trends in finance and e-banking for 2024.

 1. Hyper personalization in the banking industry